elvira-T52/kNN-PostGreSQL-Volusia-Count-Nearest-Schools/README.md

 ## Overview

 This project uses PostgreSQL/PostGIS to perform K-Nearest Neighbor (KNN) spatial analysis on Volusia County parcel data, identifying the closest public school at each education level and calculating distances in miles.
-Results are stored directly in the parcel table for real estate and demographic analysis.
+Results are stored directly in the parcel table for real estate analysis to plot the pricing of houses relative to school zones.

 ## Technology Stack